PentaHelix/pentahelix.github.io/_posts/2015-04-17-[chrawl]-Devlog-6:-Health-System.md

 The magic system is going to need some reworking as well, however the core functionality will stay the same.

 #Team
-Yesterday, I posted on /r/inat in search for some sound artists
+Yesterday, I posted on /r/inat in search for some sound artists and 3d artists.